Communications and Media Studies (CMS)

 CMS 235 Advertising and Consumer Culture (3 credits)

-In this course we will examine the historical root of consumer society, the institution of advertising and the impacts of advertising and consumerism on social, cultural and political life in America from the turn of the century to the present day.
+In this course we will examine the historical roots of consumer society, the institution of advertising and the impacts of advertising and consumerism on social, cultural and political life in America from the turn of the century to the present day.
 NY: Spring

 CMS 239 Milestones in Communication Research (3 credits)